Multiple agencies respond to overnight house fire in Davenport

-DAVENPORT, Iowa (KWQC) - A house fire broke out on the 4100 Block of Nobis Drive in Davenport late Wednesday night and fire crews from multiple agencies responded to the fire well into the morning hours of Thursday, July 4th.
+A house fire broke out on the 4100 Block of Nobis Drive in Davenport late Wednesday night and fire crews from multiple agencies responded to the fire well into the morning hours of Thursday, July 4th.

 TV6 can confirm among the agencies that responded were Davenport Fire Department, Buffalo Fire Department, and Blue Grass Fire Department.